maxcol2000/security-header.check/README.md

 # security-header.check
-checks for security headers in your website and all its page paths
+checks for security headers in your website and all its page paths. change '--url--' at the bottom to your actual url.